 The FDA issues several types of letters to pharmaceutical companies.
 Depending on the situation, you may receive a Form 483, a warning letter or a consent decree.
 A Form 483, which details a number of specific concerns, is issued after an investigation if an inspector sees conditions or practices they believe may violate the Food Drug and Cosmetic Act or other regulations.
 An FDA warning letter is issued to a company that has significantly violated FDA regulations and lays out a timeframe for corrections.

-Whether you receive a form 483 or a warning letter, you are expected to respond to the FDA in writing and remediate compliance issues as quickly and thoroughly as possible.
-Taking action is essential to getting your company back on track.
+Whether you receive a form 483 or a warning letter, you are expected to develop a regulatory response to the FDA in writing.
+Included in your strategy will be addressing and remediating compliance issues as quickly and thoroughly as possible.
+Taking comprehensive action is essential to getting your company back on track.

 Resolving Compliance Issues at Your Company